 Speaking of negotiation, homes that are overpriced during the summer months are less likely to sell with all the summer competition.
 As September approaches, many sellers are willing to consider dropping the price just to make the sale.
 Homebuyers can expect to see reasonable drops in price from late August through October, so if the home you want hasn’t dropped in price, it’s worth doing some research with your real estate agent and submitting an offer that might be closer in line with the home’s value.

 5. Time on the market

 If you’re not convinced yet, just think about being able to negotiate that lovely redwood deck you’ve been dreaming of for a fraction of the cost.
 Then you can enjoy your creatively flavored coffee on a crisp fall morning with a beautiful view of your backyard.
-When you’re ready to find your new home this fall, just let us know, and Park Place Finance will be here to help.
-Check out our options for all different types of home financing over on our services page today.
+When you’re ready to find your new home this fall, contact us, and Park Place Finance will be here to help.